-Descriptive Writing For Bank Exams – Types of Letter Writing
+Descriptive English For Bank Exams – Types of Letter Writing

 There are mainly two types of letters asked in exams: